ahmed98Osama/Employee-Radar/README.md

 # Employee-Radar

-A small system to track employee on distance.
+>A small system to track employee on distance.

-## Feateures
+## Features

 	1.Auth
 		-Login